About

 Ethics approval and consent to participate

-Ethical approval will be obtained from the Ottawa Health Science Network Research Ethics Board (OHSN-REB) before commencing the study Implied consent will be obtained from all panellists prior to participating in the e-Delphi survey.
+This study has received ethical approval (20230428-01H) from the Ottawa Health Science Network Research Ethics Board (OHSN-REB).
+Implied consent will be obtained from all panellists prior to participating in the e-Delphi survey.
 Information about the survey and consent practices will be provided on the first page of the survey.
 Panellists will be informed that by providing their demographic information and proceeding to the next page, they are providing their implied consent to participate in the study.
 Only anonymous panellist responses will be used for analyses.
+All panellist data and responses will be password protected and only REB-approved study working group members from the Ottawa Hospital will have access to the data.

 If you have questions about ethical issues related to this study, you can talk to someone who is not involved in the study at the Ottawa Health Science Network Research Ethics Board, Chairperson at +1-613-798-5555 ext.
 16719.